CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexAppCatalog.md

 HasServerModel returns a boolean if a field has been set.

+### GetSoftwareDistributions

+`func (o *HyperflexAppCatalog) GetSoftwareDistributions() []HyperflexSoftwareDistributionEntryRelationship`

+GetSoftwareDistributions returns the SoftwareDistributions field if non-nil, zero value otherwise.

+### GetSoftwareDistributionsOk

+`func (o *HyperflexAppCatalog) GetSoftwareDistributionsOk() (*[]HyperflexSoftwareDistributionEntryRelationship, bool)`

+GetSoftwareDistributionsOk returns a tuple with the SoftwareDistributions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSoftwareDistributions

+`func (o *HyperflexAppCatalog) SetSoftwareDistributions(v []HyperflexSoftwareDistributionEntryRelationship)`

+SetSoftwareDistributions sets SoftwareDistributions field to given value.

+### HasSoftwareDistributions

+`func (o *HyperflexAppCatalog) HasSoftwareDistributions() bool`

+HasSoftwareDistributions returns a boolean if a field has been set.

+### SetSoftwareDistributionsNil

+`func (o *HyperflexAppCatalog) SetSoftwareDistributionsNil(b bool)`

+ SetSoftwareDistributionsNil sets the value for SoftwareDistributions to be an explicit nil

+### UnsetSoftwareDistributions
+`func (o *HyperflexAppCatalog) UnsetSoftwareDistributions()`

+UnsetSoftwareDistributions ensures that no value is present for SoftwareDistributions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)